Pay your respects at veteran memorials, cemeteries and military museums in Arkansas

 Jacksonville Museum of Military History, Jacksonville

-The museum sits on the original grounds of the World War II era Arkansas Ordnance Plant that was located in town.
+sits on the original grounds of the World War II era Arkansas Ordnance Plant that was located in town.
 The first defense plant for Arkansas and the first of its kind in the nation, it stands out in that it produced 80 percent of the detonators used in World War II.
 Around 75 percent of the workers were women.

 Arkansas National Guard Museum, North Little Rock